 Outside of their academic programs, Freeman participants enjoy varied cultural events and activities in Cergy and the surrounding region.
 Take a cruise on the Seine, attend a ballet at one of the two Paris operas, or a visit of the Loire valley castles.

-ESSEC follows a calendar similar to the U.S. academic calendar.
-The Fall semester runs from late August or early September to December.
-The Spring semester runs from February to June.
+The Fall Term at ESSEC runs from late August or early September to December.
+The Spring Term runs from February to June.

 Freeman students at ESSEC enroll in classes with 3rd and 4th year undergraduates and have a choice of business classes taught in French and/or English.
 It is possible to take a study program taught entirely in English -- between 60 and 70 percent of courses at ESSEC are taught in English.
 As an internationally-focused institution, ESSEC values the cultural diversity which exchange students bring to its program.